comit-network/comit-rs/README.md

 - Install `rustup`: `curl https://sh.rustup.rs -sSf | sh`
 - Run `setup.sh` to install the necessary toolchains
-- Install `docker` & `docker-compose`
+- Install `docker` & `docker-compose` & `nvm` (needed for testing)
 - Use cargo as you know it

 ### Configuration

-Cryptocurrency keys and addresses needs to be passed as environment variables.
-Please note, `0x` prefix is never needed.
 The following variables need to be set:
-* `COMIT_NODE_CONFIG_PATH` (the path to a folder containing COMIT Node config files, examples can be found in ./application/comit_node/config)
+* `COMIT_NODE_CONFIG_PATH` - the path to a folder containing COMIT Node config files
+   * Examples can be found in `./application/comit_node/config`

-IF you wish to run the tests, you need to save this values in Docker env_file format (VAR=VAL) in several files.
+IF you wish to run the tests, you need to set up the test environment accordingly.
-- regtest.env: to run systemstests/happy_path.sh
-Save these files in the same folder (let's say ~/swap_env) and set the path in `$SWAP_ENV`:
-`export SWAP_ENV=$HOME/swap_env`
+Examples can be found in:
+* Regtest: `api_test/e2e/regtest/regtest.env`

 ## Testing